Contributing to Trio and related projects¶

 nudge on chat or send @njsmith an email and

 we’ll fix it.

 It’s totally up to you whether you accept or not, and if you do accept, you’re welcome to participate as much or as little as you want.
-We’re offering the invitation because we’d love for you to join us in making Python concurrency more friendly and robust, but there’s no pressure: life is too short to spend volunteer time on things that you don’t find fulfilling.
+We’re offering the invitation because we’d love for you to join us in making Python concurrency more friendly and robust, but there’s no pressure: life is to short to spend volunteer time on things that don’t find fulfilling.